-Carpool Karaoke: What we learned from the first trailer - BBC News
+What can we expect from the new Carpool series?

 Basketball player Shaquille O'Neal and wrestler John Cena just about managed to squeeze in.

-We're just relieved it wasn't a Mini.
+Thank goodness it wasn't a Mini.

+5. Blake Shelton and Chelsea Handler are keen to get their five a day

+(Alternatively, it's possible that they're just fans of alcohol, served with fruit.)

 John Legend takes Alicia Keys and Hidden Figures actress Taraji P. Henson on a little spin in the new Carpool series, with the two singers seen belting out Alicia's Fallin'.
-(Tune).
+(Tune.)

-But they also have a nice little chat, during which John Legend reveals that despite being an actual Legend, people often mistake him for somebody else.
+But they also have a nice little chat, during which John Legend reveals that people often mistake him for somebody else.

 "Old white women think I'm Pharrell [Williams] sometimes," he explains.